Taddycooper/ATM.Simulator/README.md

 The Currency used in this simulator is not real. but it is supposed to simulate USD.

+# What you can do with my code

+I didnt attatch a license because I dont really care that much but 2 main rules

+- It has to be open source
+- No sketchy stuff

+Thanks

 # Features

 - Check Balance